-Few years ago when the world was longing for another family crime drama that gets deep into drug business, Netflix unleashed Ozark.
-More of a word-of-mouth hit rather than critical one in the first season, second season expanded show’s mainstream impact but still didn’t break the seal of prestige.
-Now with the third season out the show has upped its stakes and it pays off.
+A few years ago when the world was longing for another family crime drama that gets deep into the drug business, Netflix unleashed Ozark.
+More of a word-of-mouth hit rather than a critical one in the first season, the second season expanded the show’s mainstream impact but still didn’t break the seal of prestige.
+Now with the third season out, the show has upped its stakes and it pays off.

 Smileys: Tom Pelphrey, cinematography, Jason Bateman, Laura Linney